MicrosoftDocs/azure-docs/articles/iot-operations/manage-devices-assets/howto-autodetect-opcua-assets-using-akri.md

 | Detection of assets and automatic configuration of OPC UA nodes as telemetry for detected assets [OPC UA Devices specification](https://reference.opcfoundation.org/DI/v104/docs/)               |     ✅     |
 | Detection of assets and automatic configuration of OPC UA events as telemetry for detected assets [DeviceHealth Interface specification](https://reference.opcfoundation.org/DI/v104/docs/4.5.4) |     ✅     |

-## Deploy a sample OPC PLC server
+## (Optional) Deploy a sample OPC PLC server
+If you have deployed Azure IoT Operations with the `--simulate-plc` flag, you can discover the simulated PLC server that was deployed and skip this section.

+Optionally, you can also deploy multiple OPC PLC servers with custom parameters on Azure.
 To get started, deploy a sample implementation of OPC PLC server containers.
 For more details, learn about [containers and their parameters](https://github.com/Azure-Samples/iot-edge-opc-plc).
 The sample uses the template provided to deploy OPC PLC server container instances to Azure.

 1. To deploy the OPC PLC server, browse to [Azure IoT Edge OPC PLC sample's readme](https://github.com/Azure-Samples/iot-edge-opc-plc) and select **Deploy to Azure**.

 1. To change the parameters of your OPC PLC server, select **Edit Template**.
 For more information about the parameters, see the [OPC PLC server sample readme](https://github.com/Azure-Samples/iot-edge-opc-plc).
-If you want to create two OPC PLC servers, set `Number of Simulation` to `2`.
+You can change the number of PLC servers to deploy.
+For example, if you want to create two OPC PLC servers, set `Number of Simulation` to `2`.

 1. Select **Review and Create**, then select **Create** to deploy your servers on Azure.